moglinov2/pmrf/controlled_experiments_results/README.md

-# 📊 Controlled Experiments – Restored-image Results
+# 📊 Controlled Experiments – Restored-image Results - Experiment II

-This directory contains the outputs of the four controlled restoration tasks
-(colorization, denoising, inpainting, super-resolution) for various numbers of flow steps \(K\).
+This directory contains the outputs of the four controlled restoration tasks from Experiment II (colorization, denoising, inpainting, super-resolution) for various numbers of flow steps \(K\).